adamtow/promptkit/docs/English.md

 You can find the current set of [language dictionaries on GitHub here](https://github.com/adamtow/promptkit/blob/master/localization/language-dictionaries.json).

-Each language dictionary is a dictionary object whose primary key within the root dictionaries object is the language code or code + region.
+Each language dictionary is a dictionary object whose primary key within the root dictionaries object is the language code or language + country.

 ```
 {